demonixis/SFMLRaytracer/README.md

 ![Preview](https://github.com/demonixis/SFMLRaytracer/blob/master/images/preview.jpg)

 A work in progress realtime and offline raytracer written in C++ using SFML.
+It supports multi-threading, the more CPU, the more fast is the render!

 ## Key binding
 | Key | Action |